jkcswd/Horse-Racing-Odds-Scraper-API/README.md

 ### No Async Job Processing
 Scraping data from a single page with Puppeteer typically completes within 2-5 seconds if we don't need to do extensive navigation or complex operations, which is acceptable for synchronous HTTP responses.
 The added complexity of job queues, polling endpoints, and state management isn't justified for this response time.

-For more complex scraping jobs that require longer processing times (multiple pages, complex interactions, or bulk operations), we could implement an async architecture.
+For more complex scraping jobs that require longer processing times (multiple pages, complex interactions, or bulk operations), we could implement an asynchronous architecture.

 ### Automated vs Manual QA and Test
-For web scrapers due to the nature of the system interacting with the outside world and constantly changing automated unit tests are not generally that good.
-Instead very good logging and monitoring systems should be used so that we can find any failures quickly and fix them.
+For web scrapers, due to the nature of the system interacting with the outside world and constantly changing, automated unit tests are not generally that good.
+Instead, very good logging and monitoring systems should be used so that we can find any failures quickly and fix them.
 However, transforms on the data afterwards can be unit tested.

-For the API I added unit where possible to help me find cases I had not thought about when coding it and to prevent regressions by future contributors and myself as I refactor code.
+For the API, I added unit tests where possible to help me find cases I had not thought about when coding it and to prevent regressions by future contributors and myself as I refactor code.

 ### Non Runners
-I found 'non runners' on the ladbrokes website.
-A lot of the time these do have odds but I would need to verify what the requirements are but I have created code to filter them out.
-This is signposted and can be removed or adapted to add a flag to the output data structure as I would assume that the consumers of the API might need the non runners odds but also have it flagged that they are non runners.
+I found 'non-runners' on the Ladbrokes website.
+A lot of the time these do have odds, but I would need to verify what the requirements are.
+I have created code to filter them out.
+This is signposted and can be removed or adapted to add a flag to the output data structure as I would assume that the consumers of the API might need the non-runners' odds but also have it flagged that they are non-runners.

 ###  Output Validation
 I would talk to the end users of the API and find out further requirements for the odds types and output structure required.
-For example do they need odds in a specific format (2/1 or 2:1)?
+For example, do they need odds in a specific format (2/1 or 2:1)?
 I would then use Zod or similar to validate the output structure and write code to transform data into the required format with unit tests on the transform.

 ## Implementation Strategy and Potential Future AWS Architecture